7 Fun Boat Rides in Boston for Kids and Families

-Get close up to whales and more on Boston Harbor Cruise's Whale Watch Tours.
+Get close up to whales and more aboard a Boston Harbor Whale Watch cruise.

-2020 update: Whale Watches are running at reduced capacity daily, and reinforcing social distancing in line and on board.
+2020 update: Whale Watch cruises are running at reduced capacity daily and reinforcing social distancing in line and on board.
 Bring face coverings to wear in line and on your trip.

 Classic Harbor Line offers a variety of options for families looking to hit the high seas.
-If you'd like to show kids what sailing is all about, you can book a 90-minute sail on the Adirondack III, an 80-foot schooner touring Boston harbor.
-For a bit less, you can cruise to the Boston Harbor Islands in Northern Lights, a classic style yacht that's especially inviting during the sunset hours.
-Classic Harbor Line also does specialty trips like a USS Constitution Turnaround Sail, Labor Day Sails and Fireworks Cruises, Fall Foliage Cruises and Holiday Cruises.
+If you'd like to show kids what sailing is all about, book a 90-minute sail on the Adirondack III, an 80-foot schooner touring Boston harbor.
+Alternatively, you can cruise to the Boston Harbor Islands aboard Northern Lights, a classic-style yacht that's especially inviting during sunset hours.
+Classic Harbor Line also does specialty trips such as a USS Constitution Turnaround Sail, Labor Day sails and fireworks cruises, fall foliage cruises and holiday cruises.

-Kids can help hoist the sails on Liberty Fleet of Tall Ships' schooners.
+Kids can help hoist the sails on the Liberty Fleet of tall schooners.

-Liberty Fleet of Tall Ships have been sailing Boston Harbor since 1993 with different sailing options.
+The Liberty Fleet of tall ships has been sailing Boston Harbor since 1993 with different sailing options.
 The fleet’s two ships, the Liberty Clipper and the Liberty Star, depart for both day sails and sunset sails.
-Really adventurous sailors can even spend the night on the ship overnight. which include a sail in the direction of the best wind, and the chance to take the helm and hoist the sails, should you be so inclined.
+Prior to the pandemic, adventurous sailors could even spend the night on the ship overnight. which includes a sail in the direction of the best wind and the chance to take the helm and hoist the sails.

-Duck boats depart from three convenient locations, and travel on land and water through the city.
+Duck boats depart from convenient locations, traveling on land and water.
 Photo by Duck Boat Tours

 7. Duck Boat

-And, last but definitely not least, you have to consider a Duck Boat ride, which is a top Boston tourist attraction for good reason.
-This World War II-style watercraft is amphibious—so it begins along the city streets marking the Freedom Trail and then splashes down into the Charles River for a cruise highlighted by skyline views of Boston and Cambridge.
-Charismatic tour operators relate historic tidbits along the way, which is pretty Conveniently, tours begin and end at other family-friendly hot spots, like the Museum of Science and New England Aquarium, so you can begin or end your ride with a science adventure as well.
+And, last but definitely not least, you have to consider a duck boat ride, which is a top Boston tourist attraction for good reason.
+This World War II-style watercraft is amphibious—so it begins along the streets of Freedom Trail and then splashes down into the Charles River for a cruise highlighted by skyline views of Boston and Cambridge.
+Charismatic tour operators relate historic tidbits along the way.
+Conveniently, tours begin and end at other family-friendly hot spots, including the Museum of Science and New England Aquarium, so you can begin or end your ride with a science adventure.